OpenIPC/configurator/README.md

 Run the "OpenIPC Configurator.exe" file.

-Enter the IP of the camera.
+Enter the IP of the camera/NVR/Radxa Zero 3w.

-Click Fetch to receive the setting files from the camera.
+Click Fetch to receive the setting files.

 Then click Read to read the current settings.